Discover the Best Puppy Training Method That Works Like Magic

 Training your dog regularly is crucial for maintaining good behavioral habits.
 However, overtraining can lead to burnout and negatively impact your relationship with your pet.
 A good rule of thumb is to train your dog for 10-15 minutes per day, broken up into multiple sessions throughout the week.
 Consistency is key so try to stick to a regular schedule.
 Remember to keep training fun and engaging by incorporating games and playtime into your routine.

-What are the most effective potty training methods for your puppy?
+What is the most effective potty training method for your puppy?